jspecht3/pixi-tutorial/README.md

 6.123233995736766e-17
 >>> exit()
 ```
-You can also exit the sub-sell the same way you exit a regular shell.
+You can exit the sub-sell the same way you exit a regular shell.
 ```
 (pixi-example) (base) joe@v5:~/...$ exit joe@v5:~/...$